Thermodynamics of exponential Kolmogorov-Nagumo averages: Conclusions

 \section{Conclusions}

 This paper presents a description of the thermodynamics of systems that follow non-linear constraints in the form of Kolmogorov-Nagumo averages.
+Our results provide a first step towards a deeper understanding of the thermodynamics of such systems, opening the door to the analysis of systems with long-range correlations and/or multifractal properties, which are naturally described by the R\'{e}nyi entropy \cite{jizba2019maximum,jizba2004}.
+Furthermore, recent applications of non-equilibrium thermodynamics based on R\'{e}nyi entropy (and consequently exponential Kolmogorov-Nagumo averages) to utility theory have been investigated \cite{ducuara2023maxwells}, opening the possibility to apply the presented formalism in the context of game theory.

-This thermodynamics was found to be naturally centered around the notion of R\'{e}nyi's entropy, and a generalized Legendre transform that leads to a novel form of free entropy.
+The thermodynamics of Kolmogorov-Nagumo averages was found to be naturally centered around the notion of R\'{e}nyi's entropy and a generalized L\'{e}gendre transform, which lead to a novel form of free entropy.
 Our results show that this free energy, in turn, is directly related to the entropy production of the system.
-The presented framework allows to extend most thermodynamic relations to these non-linear systems --- including the second law of thermodynamics and fluctuation theorems --- if their relationships are adequately recast in terms of the deformed Legendre transform, as summarized in Table \ref{tab:my_label}.
+The presented framework allows to extend of most thermodynamic relations to these non-linear systems --- including the second law of thermodynamics and fluctuation theorems --- if their relationships are adequately recast in terms of the deformed L\'{e}gendre transform, as summarized in Table \ref{tab:my_label}.